esignor/CCGR/README.md

 # CCGR

 The CCGR directory contains the implementation of the Color Chaos Game Representation (CCGR) approach.
-It provides an econder unit to transform virological sequences into CCGR images and a classifier unit consisting of the AlexNet and ResNet50 networks.
+It provides an Econder unit to transform virological sequences into CCGR images and a Network unit consisting of the AlexNet and ResNet50 networks.

 **Third-party software and libraries:**